matt576/image-editing/README.md

 cd code
 python afm_gradio.py
 ```
-After that, a public- and a local link for the accessing the UI will be generated.
+After that, a public- and a local links for the accessing the UI will be generated.
 If you're using GPUs via remote access (SSH/Tunnel), we recommend using the public link.

 2. Confirm your input image or open the accordion 'Txt2Img' if you'd like to generate your own input, and follow the instructions in the app.
 3. Select your image editing task by clicking on a tab.
 4. Within a tab, select the model on the dropdown menu and give the required inpit prompts by folllowing the instructions in the app.
 5. Click 'Generate' and enjoy the app!

-*Write some more sentences and steps, include screenshots / lists of methods etc*
+(Optional): For inpainting / eraser, you have the option of directly inputting the image coordinates (clicking on image or writing coordinates) into the task (pipeline tabs), or if you prefer, first generate a mask preview and load the output mask as input for the optional mask input tasks on the left hand side.

 # 6. Functions and used models
 To allow users more flexibility, we included several models for each functionality. <br />